revere7/revere7.github.io/_pages/about.md

 - *2024.10*: &nbsp;🎉🎉 A paper is accepted by the APSIPA Transactions on Signal and Information Processing.
 (Overview).
 - *2024.09*: &nbsp;🎉🎉 An open project is approved.
 - *2024.04*: &nbsp;🎉🎉 A paper has been submitted to the IEEE Transactions on Network Science and Engineering. (about adversarial attack)
-- *2023.10*: &nbsp;🎉🎉 A paper is accepted by the Journal of Software.

 # 📝 Publications